 In 2012, the Venerable Edward Simonton received a scholarship to travel and work with the Saint Thomas Christians of India.
 He wrote about his experiences in the following papers:

 In 2015, the Rev. Canon Dr. Gary Thorne received a scholarship to travel and study among the Coptic Orthodox Christians in Egypt.

 Applications are accepted year-round.

-If you have any questions about the application process, please contact the Foundation office by telephone at (416) 924-9199 ext.
-322.
+If you have any questions about the application process, please consult the detailed information above or contact the Foundation office by email.